rundeck/rundeck/docs/en/administration/03-configuration.md

     set to `false`, the current CLI tools and API libraries will not operate correctly if they use username and password login.

+### Execution Mode

+* `rundeck.executionMode`:`active/passive`.
+Default `active`.
+Set the Execution Mode for the Rundeck server.

+Rundeck can be in `active` or `passive` execution mode.

+* `active` mode: Jobs, scheduled Jobs, and adhoc executions can be run.
+* `passive` mode: No Jobs or adhoc executions can be run.

+Setting Rundeck to `passive` mode prevents users from running anything on the system and is useful when managing Rundeck server clusters.

 ### Project Configuration Storage settings